 - Our quarterly education programs create opportunities to showcase our members and attract the public to understand and collect craft.
 In 2018, 12 of our members were featured in a panel on Contemporary Basket-making at the Whatcom County Museum in conjunction with a major national basketry exhibition.
 Many of our members showed images of current work at our annual Image Bank Image Sharing Program.
 And several studios of our Whidbey Island members will be open for a self-guided studio tour in October 2018.

-- The Living Treasures Project has produced seven videos featuring noted Pacific Northwest craft persons and advocates of the crafts.
+- The Living Treasures Project has produced eight videos featuring noted Pacific Northwest craft persons and advocates of the crafts.
 The program educates the public about fine craft and highlights NWDC’s mission.

 - NWDC’s Website and Facebook pages help collectors find our members and view their images.